ANIname/rating-manager-bot/README.md

-# Main Discord Bot
+# Ratin manger Discord Bots

 ## About

-This is the main Discord bot for the server.
-It handles events that happen in the server.
-It also handles the slash commands.
+This is the rating manager Discord bots for the ANIname server.
+It is update user roles for top 25 users in the server.

-We use [Discord.js](https://discord.js.org/#/) to handle Discord events. (message, guildMemberAdd, etc.) See the [Events documentation](https://discord.js.org/docs/packages/discord.js/main/Client:Class#applicationCommandPermissionsUpdate) for more information.

 ## Installation